Hedgefog/cs-modding-kit/api/custom-entities/README.md

-Certainly!
-Let's create documentation for the Custom Entities API:

 # Custom Entities API

 The Custom Entities API provides a flexible framework for managing and creating custom entities.
 This API allows developers to register, spawn, manipulate, and interact with custom entities, defining their behavior through hooks and methods.